 Expenses: Juniors only, figure the cost of the specific ingredients and materials used for your final exhibit item or display board.
 Label the item "Exhibit" or "Board".
 You can add a more specific name.
-Intermediates/Seniors, list items purchased this year for your project, such as tools, ingredients, class fees, etc. (More pages can be added if needed)
+Intermediates/Seniors, list items purchased this year for your project, such as equipment, ammunition, class fees, etc. If you are traveling to practices and contests, then put down your expenses.
+(More pages can be added if needed.)

 Item Project Expenses

 \$

 \$

 \$

 \$

 TOTALS \$

 Income or Value: Intermediates/Seniors Only 1.
-List practice items you made-like cakes, cookies, bags, room decorations-and estimate the value by comparing it to a similar item you could buy.
+List practice items or items made-like gun case, shooting board, quiver, etc.-and estimate the value by comparing it to a similar item you could buy.
 2. Record the value of your exhibit item by comparing it to a similar item you could buy.
 Display boards have no value.
 3. Record the amount of money you received for any items you sold as Income.
 Income or Value

 \$

 \$

 \$

 TOTALS \$